Be Part of the Solution

 Sgt.
 Brian Gunsolley, Orange County Sheriff’s Department, Public Affairs and Community Engagement division

-For example, if unused medications stay in your medicine cabinet, they can fall into the hands of a child or teenager, who could accidentally overdose or begin an addiction.
+For example, if unwanted medications stay in your medicine cabinet, they can fall into the hands of a child or teenager, who could accidentally overdose or begin an addiction.
 Criminals searching for drugs, especially opioids, may come into your house posing as a prospective home buyer—or attempt a break-in.

-If unused medications are thrown away in a garbage can, it is still possible that they may be illegally diverted.
+If unwanted medications are thrown away in a garbage can, it is still possible that they may be illegally diverted.
 If drugs are flushed down a toilet or washed down the sink, they may end up in our landfills and waterways, harming wildlife and entering our drinking water.

 Fortunately, there is an easy answer: Safe disposal drug take-back bins.
 These bins are safe and convenient disposal options for prescription and over-the-counter medications.